 These upgrades require new cables and access points to be installed in your home, so you would need to arrange an engineer visit from either Virgin Media or Openreach.

-For most switches the majority of the work is done outside of your property, either on the street at the cabinet, or leading up to your property from the cabinet.
+For most switches the majority of the work is done on the outside of your property, either on the street at the cabinet, or leading up to your property from the cabinet.

 When upgrading from ADSL to superfast broadband, work is done at this level, so an engineer can complete the job without you even needing to be home.